Tumba123/ERMEC/README.md

 ## Installation
 You do not need to download or install anything to use ERMEC, simply visit the website to use the calculator.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits
-This project was created by [Your Name] as a personal project.
+This project was created by me as a personal project.

 ## Contact
-If you have any questions or concerns, please contact [Your Name] at [your email address].
+If you have any questions or concerns, please contact me at TheRareGamer#8006.